Fort Collins Fort Collins 5k

 Too late—by the time I was just a few meters behind the guy, he had heard me, picked up the pace himself, and I ran out of track.
 I missed out on 3rd place by one second.

 Not that this really mattered as, understandably, there were no awards at the end.
 After all, this event was free!
-And despite the no entry fee, there were lots of good, free food including bananas, grapes, and delicious biscuit-and-chicken sandwiches courtesy of Chick-Fil-A. Prior to the event I had never even heard of Chick-Fil-A (an east coast chain), but now I am something of a fan of theirs.
+And despite the no entry fee, there were lots of good, free food including bananas, grapes, and delicious biscuit-and-chicken sandwiches courtesy of Chick-Fil-A. Prior to the event I had never even heard of Chick-Fil-A (an east coast chain), but at least now I know how to pronounce it.

 Funny, yes?
 And these were FREE too!